I love to watch and admire great performances in film and television.

 Davos' story largely ended in the right way, and thanks to how tremendous Liam Cunningham was as Davos, he will always be a Game of Thrones legend.

 Jonathan Pryce, the terrific acting veteran from Wales, was an excellent choice for the High Sparrow and was every bit as great as anyone who's seen him before would've expected.

 The High Sparrow was one of the all-time best Game of Thrones villains.
 A power-driven fanatic hiding behind a pious act, Jonathan Pryce gave a brilliantly ambiguous performance that reflected the mysterious nature of the character.
-It was hard ever to know what he was thinking or what he would do next.
+It was hard to ever know what he was thinking or what he would do next.

-Mercifully, he also avoided ever turning the character into an over-the-top villainous caricature and instead presented him as a believable, complicated and remarkably human villain.
+Mercifully, he also avoided ever turning the character into an over-the-top villainous caricature and instead presented him as a believable, complicated, and remarkably human villain.
 One almost felt sorry once he was blown up by Cersei, for he was a truly captivating antagonist every moment he was on-screen.

 7. Pedro Pascal - Oberyn Martell